nataliausoltseva/VideoClipper/README.md

 ## Future improvements:
 1. Improve the performance of dragging the sliders and showing the values in the text fields.
-2. Add estimated file size in the UI.
-3. Fix to keep all audio tracks when clipping.
+2. Fix to keep all audio tracks when clipping.
+3. Don't allow clips longer than original video.
+4. Catch exception when FPMPEG is not installed.